UCL/scikit-surgerydocker/.docs/source/cpu_container.md

 On both Linux and Mac, all you need is docker installed and running.
 ##### Docker
 To install Docker on Linux check [here](https://docs.docker.com/get-docker/).
-To install Docker on Mac check [here](https://docs.docker.com/docker-for-mac/install/)
+To install, configure and start Docker on Mac check [here](https://docs.docker.com/docker-for-mac/install/).

 ### Hardware Requirements:
 There is no specific hardware requirement to run this example.
+If Docker and Gitbash are installed successfully then most probably this example should run.

 ## Step 1: Clone the projects